devgateway/www.developmentgateway.org/_posts/2014-10-14-we-need-a-revolution.md

 created: 1413304238
 old_path: news/we-need-revolution
 title: We Need a Revolution!
-lede: The Independent Expert Advisory Group on the “Data revolution for development” is giving you only a few days to share your views on what a “revolution” should look like.
+excerpt: The Independent Expert Advisory Group on the “Data revolution for development” is giving you only a few days to share your views on what a “revolution” should look like.
 So here’s your chance to be a revolutionary, channel your inner Beatle per the Data Revolution Group, and act quickly because the deadline is October 15th!